Timothy Cutler: Later life

 During a yearlong visit to London, Cutler was ordained by the Bishop of Norwich in March 1723.
 He also received the degree of D.D. from both Oxford University and the University of Cambridge, the first American-born clergyman to receive a Doctorate.
 Cutler became rector of the newly formed Christ Church, Boston, where he served until his death.
 Cutler became one of the leading Episcopal clergymen of New England, venerated for his learning, but perhaps too haughty in manner to be popular.
 He founded the church at Dedham and took care of Christ Church, Braintree.

 Puritans, however, dominated Boston.
 Massachusetts leaned toward a theocracy under Cotton Mather, who defended the conviction of witches on spectral evidence, and Harvard taught a pre-Enlightenment curriculum over 100 years old.
-While Cutler was away on his ordination trip, Boston's elite had jailed printer James Franklin of the New England Currant for political attacks, and fined his publisher John Checkley for printing Episcopal books.
-As the leading Anglican in Massachusetts, Cutler defended the rights of his fellow believers, standing against the Church, State, College theocracy of the Massachusetts Bay Colony.
+While Cutler was away on his ordination trip, Boston's elite had jailed printer James Franklin of The New-England Courant for political attacks, and fined his publisher John Checkley for printing Episcopal books.
+As the leading Anglican in Massachusetts, Cutler defended the rights of his fellow believers, standing against the Church, State, college theocracy of the Massachusetts Bay Colony.
 He pushed for the emancipation of his church members from the church tax imposed by the Puritan theocracy.
 He started a library of Anglican books in his church.
 With Rev. Samuel Myles of King's Chapel he laid claim to a seat on the Board of Overseers of Harvard, as a minister of the Episcopal Church in Boston, maintaining that he was a "teaching elder" as required by the college charter.
 Unsurprisingly, both the Overseers and General Court decided against him.
 Cutler urged a bishop be appointed for the American colonies.
 He published four sermons, two preached before the Connecticut General Assembly (on May 9, 1717, and October 18, 1719) - a singular honor in the Standing Order of the Puritan Connecticut government - and two while he was Rector of Christ Church, Boston.